arm-hpc/IEEECluster2020/README.md

 ## Event agenda

 EAHPC-2020 will be running as a live, recorded event.
-Further details on the availability of the recordings will be provided at a later time.
+The dial-in details are being passed separately through the IEEE Cluster conference to registered attendees.

 ### Agenda (Times in GMT+1).